 An intellectually stimulating atmosphere of research and analysis in environmental science and sustainability is provided to all students, faculty, and guests of the CERE community.

 CERE is home to the Master of Science in Environmental Science and Management program, two professional certificate programs, a Bachelor of Science degree, a minor, and numerous joint undergraduate and graduate programs.

 Our Environmental Science and Management graduate program fosters active learning through research and coursework.
-Throughout their graduate careers, students examine current environmental issues that face the scientific community as well as policy solutions and strategies to make real world change.
+Throughout their graduate careers, students examine current environmental issues that face the scientific community as well as policy solutions and strategies to make real-world change.
 Students have ample opportunity to work alongside faculty members on in-depth environmental science research in Southwestern Pennsylvania and beyond, as well as connect with local organizations and institutions for hands-on learning.
-Students develop critical non-technical skills such as communication, conflict resolution, project management and more through their coursework.
+Students develop critical non-technical skills such as communication, conflict resolution, project management, and more through their coursework.
 Opportunities also abound for collaborations with our Biology and Chemistry Departments.
 Learn more here.

 CERE's Certificate Programs in Environmental Science and Environmental Management offer professional working knowledge of both topics.
-The program is offered in the evening and/or weekends to better serve working environmental professionals or those looking to enter the field.
+The program is offered in the evening and/or weekends to better serve to work environmental professionals or those looking to enter the field.
 Certificate Program students work alongside Environmental Science and Management graduate students on pressing issues such as environmental policy, sampling, ecology, and more.